-Giuliani vs. the White House on the AT&T-Time Warner lawsuit
+Giuliani says Trump 'denied' the AT&T-Time Warner deal, then backtracks

 The judge in the case is expected to issue a ruling by or on June 12.

--- CNN's Abby Phillip contributed reporting.
+-- CNN's Abby Phillip and Hadas Gold contributed reporting.